ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth constraints

 Detecting Tags requires analyzing Bluetooth Low Energy (BLE) advertisement packets.
-Most advertisements are publicly transmitted, allowing passive scanning by any nearby receiver.
-While this enables open detection of unknown tracking Devices, it also raises privacy concerns (see {{introduction}}).
+Advertisements are publicly transmitted, allowing passive scanning by any nearby receiver.
+While this enables open detection of unknown Tags, it also raises privacy concerns (see {{introduction}}).
 Some BLE implementations employ randomized MAC addresses and other privacy-preserving techniques, which could impact persistent tracking detection.

 The BLE payload in BLE 4.0 can support advertisement packets of up to 37 bytes.
-One current adoption of Unwanted Tracking requires 12 of these bytes for implementing the basic protocol, with the remaining optional (see {{!I-D.detecting-unwanted-location-trackers}}).
+One current adoption of Unwanted Tracking detection requires 12 of these bytes for implementing the basic protocol, with the remaining optional (see {{!I-D.detecting-unwanted-location-trackers}}).
 Implementation of the DULT Protocol will need to consider these limitations.
 For example, in [Eldridge et al](https://eprint.iacr.org/2023/1332.pdf), implementing Multi-Dealer Secret Sharing required using two advertisement packets were needed instead of one due to payload constraints.
 While BLE 5.0 supports 255+ bytes of data, the protocol is not backwards compatible and thus may not be suitable for the DULT Protocol.

-BLE advertisements operate in the 2.4 GHz ISM band, making them susceptible to interference from Wi-Fi, microwave ovens, and other wireless Devices.
+BLE advertisements operate in the 2.4 GHz ISM band, making them susceptible to interference from Wi-Fi, microwave ovens, and other wireless devices.
 The presence of environmental noise may degrade detection accuracy and introduce variability in scan results.

 BLE uses channel hopping for advertising (three advertising channels).
-Scanners need to cover all these channels to avoid missing advertisements.The BLE protocol also enforces strict power efficiency mechanisms, such as advertising intervals and connection event scheduling, which impact detection frequency.
+Scanners need to cover all these channels to avoid missing advertisements.
+The BLE protocol also enforces strict power efficiency mechanisms, such as advertising intervals and connection event scheduling, which impact detection frequency.
 Devices operating in low-power modes or sleep modes may significantly reduce their advertisement frequency to conserve energy, making periodic detection less reliable.
 Furthermore, Platform-level constraints, such as OS-imposed scanning limits and background activity restrictions, further impact the consistency and responsiveness of tracking detection mechanisms.
 For further discussion of power constraints, see {{power-constraints}}.

 Additionally, Bluetooth-based tracking systems typically rely on an active Bluetooth connection on the Owner’s Device to determine whether a Tag is in the Owner's possession.
 If the Owner disables Bluetooth on their phone, the system may incorrectly infer that the Tag is no longer nearby, potentially triggering a false positive alert for Unwanted Tracking.
 This limitation arises from the inability of Bluetooth-based systems to verify proximity without active signals from the Owner’s Device.
 There is currently no straightforward solution to this issue using Bluetooth alone, and it represents an inherent trade-off between privacy and detection reliability.
 Systems should account for this possibility and communicate it clearly to users.